UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/datasets/air_pollution_pm25_no2.md

 ## Created surface
 The NO2 and PM2.5 surfaces were created at a national scale using:
-1) a high spatial resolution annual average pollutant surfaces produced by Wang et al. (2022), and;
+1) a high spatial resolution annual average pollutant surfaces produced by {cite}`WANG2022101506` and {cite}`ruby`
-2) DEFRA’s high temporal resolution background concentration surfaces for 2010 to 2019. creating a high spatial-temporal exposure surface.
+2) DEFRA’s high temporal resolution background concentration surfaces for 2010 to 2019. creating high spatial-temporal exposure raster surfaces.